skalenetwork/sgxwallet/README.md

 ## An important note about production readiness

 The sgxwallet server is still in active development and therefore should be regarded as _alpha software_.
-The development is still subject to security hardening, further testing, and breaking changes.  **This library has not yet been reviewed or audited for security.**
+The development is still subject to security hardening, further testing, and breaking changes.  **This server has not yet been reviewed or audited for security.**

 Table of Contents
 =================